avishkaindula/0054-lazarus-equation-solving-program/README.md

-# A Equation Solving Desktop Application Created in Sinhala Language by using Lazarus
+# An Equation Solving Desktop Application Created in Sinhala Language by using Lazarus

 Download the Calculator.exe file and run it.